stanekTM/TX_nRF24_2ch_Oled/README.md

 **It is written for Arduino and includes:**
 * Two proportional channels 1000us - 2000us
 * Adjustable left and right endpoints for each control channel 0 - 100%
-* Adjustable subtrims for channel -500us and +500us
+* Adjustable subtrims -500us and +500us
-* Adjustable exponential curves for channel in steps 1 - 9
+* Adjustable exponential curves in steps 1 - 9

 This RC transmitter works with RC receiver from my repository [RX_nRF24L01_Telemetry_Motor_Servo](https://github.com/stanekTM/RX_nRF24L01_Telemetry_Motor_Servo)